moitreebasu1990/ipa2wav/README.md

 # IPA2WAV Synthesis Framework

-> **⚠️ DISCLAIMER:** This implementation uses TensorFlow 1.8 and is now outdated.
-For an updated PyTorch implementation, please check the `pytorch_implementation` branch.

 A deep learning-based text-to-speech synthesis system that converts International Phonetic Alphabet (IPA) symbols to speech.
 This implementation is inspired by the paper [Efficiently Trainable Text-to-Speech System Based on Deep Convolutional Networks with Guided Attention](https://arxiv.org/abs/1710.08969), but extends it to work with IPA symbols instead of raw text.

 ## Project Overview